 Write emails that get high click-through rates

 What drives high click-through rates with your email campaigns?
-In simple terms, write something your subscribers will want to read .
-You have to earn your place in their inbox, so only send emails when you have something to share.
-You will learn over time what your target audience responds to best, so a little experimentation is required.
+Simply put, write something your subscribers will want to read You need to earn your place in their inbox, so only send emails when you have something to share.
+You'll learn over time what your target audience responds to best, so a little experimentation is necessary.

-As you learn more about your readers and your blog marketing efforts become more active, here are some ways to increase your click-through rate for your emails:
+As you learn more about your readers and your blog marketing efforts become more active, here are some ways to increase your email click-through rate:

-• Consider your email design A clunky, text-heavy, or unattractive email won't result in many link clicks.
-Instead, make your emails attractive and easy to scan.
+• Consider your email design A clunky, text-heavy, or unattractive email won't generate many clicks.
+Instead, make your emails visually appealing and easy to scan.
 ConvertKit (and other ESPs) offer several templates to help make the design more user-friendly.

-• Include a clear call to action If you want people to take an action from your emails (which you do), clearly state in your message the exact action you want them to take.
+• Include a clear call to action : if you want people to take action from your emails (which you do), clearly state in your message the exact action you want them to take.

-• Offer answers to problems : The implicit issues of my subscribers is always how they can create and maintain a successful blog.
-So in my email I point out a way to improve their blogs this week.
+• Offer answers to problems The underlying problem for my subscribers is always how they can create and maintain a successful blog.
+So, in my email, I'm highlighting a way to improve their blogs this week.

-All emails to your audience should be relatively straightforward, straight to the point, and deliberate about the action you want them to take in the moment.
-This is what effective blog marketing looks like.
+All emails sent to your audience should be relatively simple, get straight to the point, and focus on the action you want them to take at that moment.
+That's what effective blog marketing looks like.

 9. Identify and learn from your competitors

-Once you start to really understand your target audience, the next step is to study your competitors (especially if they're already well established in your niche).
-What is your competition already offering in your market, and how can you add more value or offer a unique touch that will better appeal to a segment of the audience you want to reach?
-Seek to answer questions that go to the heart of your competitor's blog marketing strategies, such as:
+Once you begin to truly understand your target audience, the next step is to study your competitors (especially if they are already well-established in your niche).
+What are your competitors already offering in your market, and how can you add more value or offer a unique touch that will better appeal to a segment of the audience you want to reach?
+Look for answers to questions that go to the heart of your competitor's blog marketing strategies, such as:

 • How are your competitors selling their blog content?